 Design considerations for the modulator.
 There are two considerations in the design of the transmission function of the modulator: to reduce the data dynamic range and to resolve ambiguities during phase retrieval.
 The exact form of modulator function is not critical and it is not restricted to a particular form such as to resemble a Fresnel zone plate.
 The resolution of the reconstructed image is not constrained by the feature size of the modulator.
 For ease of fabrication by electron beam lithography, a metal film with a binary pattern of open areas and phase-shifting areas was used in our experiment.
-The density of phase-shifting areas was designed to minimize the intensity of the zero-order component and hence to reduce the data's dynamic range.
-The angular spectrum of the light scattered by the modulator should fall within the angular spectrum and a larger variation of the modulation from the variation.
+The density of phase shifting areas was designed to minimise the intensity of the zero-order component and hence to reduce the data dynamic range.
+The angular spectrum of the light scattered by the modulator should fall within the angular acceptance of the detector.
+For the removal of ambiguities, a broader angular spectrum and a larger variation of the modulation function would discriminate the real solution from the ambiguous ones more effectively (Supplementary Fig. 1).
+In our simulation and experiments with various samples, the convergence rate of a reconstruction and the quality of the resulting images showed little dependence on the wavefront (sample) structures when the modulator phase varies more strongly than the wavefield that was retrieved.
+Our setup and the design of the modulator have been found to work for general samples.